arief25ramadhan/point-cloud-processing/README.md

 <p align="center">
   <img src="assets/output.png" width="500" title="hover text">
+  <br>Figure 5 - Point Cloud with Bounding Boxes<br>
 </p>

 ## 6. Conclusion
 In this project, we have process point cloud data using the Open3D Library.
 We perform voxel downsampling to reduce the number of point cloud that we need to process.
 We use RANSAC to identify the road from the objects, DBSCAN to cluster obstacles individually, and draw bounding boxes for each objects.

 ## Reference
 This project is heavily based on Think Autonomous [Point Clouds Conqueror Course](https://courses.thinkautonomous.ai/point-clouds) and [Open3D official documentation](https://www.open3d.org/docs/release/getting_started.html).
-Additional references include [Think Autonomous Point Cloud Starter Code] (https://github.com/Jeremy26/point_cloud_course) and [Open3D Official Repository](https://github.com/isl-org/Open3D).
+Additional references include [Think Autonomous Point Cloud Starter Code](https://github.com/Jeremy26/point_cloud_course) and [Open3D Official Repository](https://github.com/isl-org/Open3D).